Samyak2/yacs/README.md

 python3 requests.py 100
 ```

-The log file would be generated in the root of the git repo, it's named `master.log`.
+The log file would be generated in the root of the git repo, it's named `master_<scheduling_algorithm>.log`.
 Master has everything that you'd need.
 Worker nodes also log but those messages are sent to master, so not to worry about it.